HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/Set_up_OIDC_for_DX.md

     `com.ibm.ws.security.oidc.client.RelyingParty`.

 !!! note
-    If the interceptor already exists, just click on it to access the configuration properties instead of creating it again.
+    If the interceptor already exists, click on it to access the configuration properties instead of creating it again.

 2. Add the following custom properties: